Kayeddy/Discord_user_scraping_bot/README.md

 # Discord_user_scraping_bot
-Scrape users from any discord channel you're a memeber of
+Scrape users and collect their data from any discord channel you're a memeber of.